 Many of us drink coffee, tea, and wine, which over time can stain our teeth.
 Teeth whitening is the process of having your teeth whitened in-office or with take-home kits that contain peroxide-based bleaching agents.
 At Great Bay Orthodontics, Dr. John Walsh can give you a whiter, brighter smile if you schedule a consultation today.

-You can restore your smile with whiter and brighter teeth almost immediately.
-In-office teeth whitening treatments are incredibly effective and can lighten your teeth by up to 10 shades in one season.
+You can restore your smile with whiter and brighter teeth in a short time.
 Our teeth whitening take-home kits are tailor-made specifically for you so you can whiten your teeth on your own time, from the comfort of your own home.

 Teeth whitening can cause tooth sensitivity which can be mitigated by using desensitizing toothpaste.